 It’s all about PrioritiesWhen you eventually make it clear for yourself what things you prefer to do first, then it’s high time to start prioritizing.
 The biggest mistake most people do is that they try to do everything in one day.
 Well, it is impossible, so brace yourself and accept that you won’t do 10 scheduled tasks in a row with keeping your sanity.
 Which is why try to pick around five the most important things from your list and put them on the week agenda.
 You may want to spend more time on them and less on the things that don’t contribute to your career, personality development or happiness.

 Teach Yourself to Say NO sometimesTrying to help out everybody, putting other people’s needs above your own will only lead you to exhaustion and disappointment.
 No matter how hard it is, learn to say "No" to people when their requests can only harm your own well-being and take out your energy without bringing anything rewarding instead.

+Avoid OverschedulingIt might sound insane but making a week plan is only good if you come up to it reasonably.
+Putting too many tasks on your list-to-do and not fulfilling them can exacerbate your inner state and exhaust you even more, which is why stay realistic about your physical and mental capabilities while making a schedule.
 We all now live in the busy society, trying to squeeze tons of things to do on our day plans, but if we change our attitude and, instead of nervously glimpsing at our watches, we will relax for a moment and say “I have enough time, I will do it,” we can substantially ease our lives and preserve the balance of mind.